-- Collecting and providing (for limited, pre-specified durations ) more detailed data than is available through the routinely run MBA tests.
+- Collecting and providing (again for limited, pre-specified durations) more detailed data than is available through the routinely run MBA tests.

-- The research team develops a project proposal describing the experiment they wish to run, and the associated intended use of the MBA infrastructure, for review with the FCC.
+- The teams involved develop a project proposal describing the experiment or feature amendment proposed, and the associated intended use of the MBA infrastructure, for review within the FCC.

 - The Researcher Code of Conduct developed for this purpose is shared with the research team for signing.